monarch-initiative/monarch-legacy/CONTRIBUTING.md

 - Add `?w=1` to a GitHub file compare URL to ignore whitespace differences.

-## Related Documentation
+## References and Documentation

-- A very readable and complete description of the basic GitHub flow is in [Using the Fork-and-Branch Git Workflow](http://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/).
+- The instructions presented here are derived from several sources.
+However, a very readable and complete article is [Using the Fork-and-Branch Git Workflow](http://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/).
+Note that the article doesn't make clear that certain steps like Forking are one-time setup steps, after which Branch-PullRequest-Merge steps are used; the instructions below will attempt to clarify this.

 - New to GitHub?
 The [GitHub Guides](http://guides.github.com) are a great place to start.

 - Advanced GitHub users might want to check out the [GitHub Cheat Sheet](https://github.com/tiimgreen/github-cheat-sheet/blob/master/README.md)
+-

+## Notes

+The process described below is initially intended to be used in the `monarch-app` repository, although it may later be adopted by the other Monarch-related source code repositories, such as `phenogrid`.